ART Holdings

 ART Holdings (Amalgamated Regional Trading) is a company in Zimbabwe.
 It is principally a paper manufacturer, including stationery and tissue converting.
 The ART Group of Companies is active in Zimbabwe, Malawi and throughout Southern Africa.

 "ART" stands for "Amalgamated Regional Trading".
 ART Group is based in Harare and it conducts papermaking operations in Mutare and Kadoma.
-Its stock is listed on the Zimbabwe Stock Exchange and is a component of its principal stock index, the Zimbabwe Industrial Index.
+The company's shares are listed on the Zimbabwe Stock Exchange and is a component of its principal stock index, the Zimbabwe Industrial Index.